Liouville quantum gravity and the Brownian map I: The QLE(8/3,0) metric: Infinite measures on quantum spheres

 This also implies that $\Mstwo$ is invariant under the operation of swapping $x$ and $y$ and then reversing the time of $\eta'$ \cite{MS_IMAG4} (with the quantum natural time parameterization).
 To see the symmetry of the quantum natural time parameterization under time-reversal, we have from the previous observations that the law of the ordered collection of bubbles cut off by $\eta'$ from its target point is invariant under the operation of swapping $x$ and $y$ and reversing the time of $\eta'$.
 The claim thus follows because the quantum natural time parameterization can be constructed by fixing $j \in \N$, counting the number $N(e^{-j-1},e^{-j})$ of bubbles cut off by $\eta'$ with quantum boundary length in $[e^{-j-1},e^{-j}]$, and then normalizing by a constant times the factor $e^{3/2j}$.
 That this is the correct normalization follows since the L\'evy measure for a $3/2$-stable L\'evy process is given by a constant times $u^{-5/2} du$ where $du$ denotes Lebesgue measure on $\R_+$.
 See, for example, \cite[Section~6.2]{quantum_spheres} for additional discussion of this point as well as Remark~\ref{rem::qle_quantum_natural_defined} below in the context of the construction of $\QLE(8/3,0)$.

-We also emphasize that under $\Mstwo$, we have that: \begin{itemize} \item $\eta'(t)$ is distributed uniformly from the quantum boundary measure associated with the quantum surface parameterized by $\CS \setminus K_t$ (see \cite[Proposition~6.4]{quantum_spheres}). \item The components of $\CS \setminus \eta'([0,t])$, viewed as quantum surfaces, are conditionally independent given their boundary lengths.
+We also emphasize that under $\Mstwo$, we have that: \begin{itemize} \item $\eta'(t)$ is distributed uniformly from the quantum boundary measure on $\partial U_t$ (see \cite[Proposition~6.4]{quantum_spheres}). \item The components of $\CS \setminus \eta'([0,t])$, viewed as quantum surfaces, are conditionally independent given their boundary lengths.
 Those components which do not contain~$y$ are quantum disks given their boundary lengths.
-The component which does contain $y$ has the law of a quantum disk weighted by its total quantum area. \end{itemize}
+The component which does contain $y$ has the law of a quantum disk with the given boundary length weighted by its total quantum area. \end{itemize}